National Resistance Front: Iran

-Since 2021, some sources have claimed that Iran has provided economic and military assistance to the NRF as a counterweight to the Islamic Emirate.
-Anti-Taliban commanders of the NRF like Ahmad Massoud and Amrullah Saleh have been hosted in Iran.
-However, since the re-establishment of the Islamic Emirate, Iran has been strengthening its ties with the Taliban and has declared its not support for anti-Taliban militias in Afghanistan.
+Since 2021, some sources have claimed that Iran has provided economic, military and other assistance to the NRF as a counterweight to the Islamic Emirate; for example, NRF commanders Ahmad Massoud and Amrullah Saleh have been hosted in Iran.
+However, since the re-establishment of the Islamic Emirate, Iran has been strengthening its ties with the Taliban and has declared it does not support anti-Taliban militias in Afghanistan.
+Analysts at the Middle East Institute suggest that Tehran maintains covert logistical support and permits the political activity of NRF leaders as a strategic "leverage card" against the Taliban, particularly regarding border and water disputes, and shared concerns over IS-KP activity.
+Persian-language media accuses Iran of pursuing outdated interventionist policies and attempting to turn Afghanistan into a proxy battlefield for the so-called "Axis of Resistance".
+"This dual policy of ostensibly engaging with the Islamic Emirate while simultaneously reinforcing the opposition movement... reflects the Iranian government's confusion and strategic weaknesses".